CarlFlo/bord/README.md

 # Bord

-Bord is a logger for the [GO](https://golang.org/) programming language
+Bord is a simple to use logger for the [GO](https://golang.org/) programming language

 100% test coverage